Complications of General Anesthesia

 Proving medical malpractice occurred as a result of an anesthesia complication is complex and requires a knowledgeable medical malpractice attorney.
 As specified in the Indiana Medical Malpractice Act, a panel of health care providers must review proposed medication-error malpractice claims before they can be filed as a malpractice lawsuit in court.
 The health care panel issues an opinion as to whether the evidence supports the conclusion that the anesthesiologist or nurse anesthetist failed to follow the appropriate standard of care and caused a preventable complication.

-The Indianapolis medical malpractice attorneys at Baker & Gilchrist are experienced at investigating anesthesia complications.
+The Indianapolis medical malpractice attorneys at Baker & Gilchrist are experienced at investigating medical malpractice cases involving anesthesia.
 If you suspect that you or a loved one has been harmed due to anesthesia errors, call us today.
 You can also use our online contact form to have us review your case free of charge.

 With over 60 years of combined litigation experience, Rex Baker and Caroline A. Gilchrist have the legal skill and experience to hold accountable health care providers that injure patients through medication errors.